Governance, Advocacy and Leadership in Water, Sanitation and Hygiene (GoAL WaSH)

 The overall goal of GoAL WaSH programme is to enhance the performance of the drinking water and sanitation sectors in partner countries for effective, equitable and sustainable service delivery.
 This is done through the support of governance reform, sector leadership and capacity development.

-Improving the governance of the water sector is even more crucial in the context of GoAL WaSH target countries, post-conflict or otherwise fragile states with severe challenges in the water and sanitation sector and where progress on the MDGs is slow.
-But the challenges of reforming legal and regulatory structures in some of the world’s neediest states are daunting.
-Social and economic challenges to good governance are numerous: how do you create and introduce tariff systems in places where people cannot afford, or want, to pay for water?
+The challenges of reforming legal and regulatory structures in some of the world’s neediest states are daunting.
+Social and economic challenges to good governance are numerous: How do you create and introduce tariff systems in places where people cannot afford, or want, to pay for water?
 How do you bridge the gap between people and institutions and unite them in a belief that water and sanitation is a common good that needs to be sustainably managed for present and future human and non-human needs?
 Substantial long-term commitment is required, while at the same time political instabilities are a fact in many of the targeted countries and are likely to continue in the foreseeable future.

-GoAL WaSH targets countries with low water and sanitation coverage with a special attention to fragile and post conflict states where donor support to the water and sanitation sectors is often low or non-existent.
+GoAL WaSH targets countries with low water and sanitation coverage.
 The programme focuses on countries where there is an institutional responsiveness to the services that the programme offers.
 The GoAL WaSH process needs to be fully owned and demand-driven.

 GoAL WaSH supports work in three sequential areas: